davidramosweb/home-assistant-custom-components-cover-time-based/info.md

 With this component you can add a time-based cover.
 You have to set triggering scripts to open, close and stop the cover.
 Position is calculated based on the fraction of time spent by the cover travelling up or down.
 You can set position from within Home Assistant using service calls.
 When you use this component, you can forget about the cover's original remote controllers or switches, because there's no feedback from the cover about its real state, state is assumed based on the last command sent from Home Assistant.
 There's a custom service available where you can update the real state of the cover based on external sensors if you want to.

-### Warning !!!
-This **will overwrite** the previous **Linkplay Sound Devices Integration** component if you had it installed.
-Also the configuration settings are not backwards compatible so **you will have to adjust** them as documented below otherwise it may break your system.
-To avoid this, make a backup of your previous linkplay config and remove it from your Home Assistant instance.
-Also uninstall/delete the previous linkplay component and restart Home Assistant.

 [Configuration details and documentation](https://github.com/nagyrobi/home-assistant-custom-components-cover-rf-time-based)